To send Reconnect SMS messages to users, you must do the following:

 - HTTP Post URL: Your SMS provider's messaging endpoint.

-- HTTP Header Parameters (Optional): You can insert header parameters in key:value format.
-Click the lock icon next to the field to encrypt the value.
+- HTTP Header Parameters (optional): You can insert header parameters in a key:value format.
+Click the lock icon to encrypt the value.
 The value displays as masked, and is encrypted before it's saved to our database.

 -